shuffle-project/melvin-asr/docs/research/Translation Models and S_M4T/Readme.md

 Not based on translated segments because that would be more overhead.
 There are more ways to improve the aligment, but again, the ROI is hereby the best.

+### Alignment by segments

+It makes use of translation of segments and then aligning the segments by itself to keep the overall segmentations aligned.
+This is the easiest way to do this.
+Everything else would need more advanced algorithms with special treatment for quirks of every language.

+The issue with segments as mentioned [here](../../../example/POC_Seamless_M4T/README.md) is, that a lot of context is being lost.
+We do get a really good alignment, but we lose out on grammar, translation quality etc. It requires a big overhead to fix all this.
+Especially since computational linguistics is a complex field itself.

+=> Therefore the config has been added to either do full or translated segmentation, trading of between subtitle alignment accuracy and correct grammar.

 ### Special character languages

 The aligment bases it's calculation on whitespace separation.